gabano/Ralkaplus/README.md

-# talkaplus
+# tALKA+

+**About**
-tALKA+:  Total alkalinity calculator for freshwater ecosystems, using 0,01 N acidic titration.
+R based Total alkalinity calculator for freshwater ecosystems, using 0,01 N acidic titration.

+**Author**
+João Gabriel Nogueira (@gabano)
+**Year**
+2017

+  * The calculation method is based on the method available on "O Metabolismo dos Ecossistemas Aquáticos" by Carmouze, 1994.

+*This scripted is distributed as it is, but feel free to contact me if you have any questions.*